 - Make sure you know how to use the electronic resources available to you - find a guide or access the electronic resources' help files.
 Ask your local librarian to help you learn the specifics of each electronically based system.

-- Print, save, or write down the citation (author, title, etc.) for each source you find: for books, also write down the location information (call number and library).
+- Print, save, record, or write down the citation (author, title, etc.) for each source you find: for books, also write down the location information (call number and library).

 - There are several free programs to help you gather citations, including Zotero and Mendeley.
 Check them out!